 You don’t think for a second that my former company was doing a $5M project on a whim do you?
 No, it was carefully vetted against all the other projects they could have possibly done with the same time, money, and people.
 What made it the winner was it promised a bigger return on investment, also known as value.

-In the last exercise in my free workbook, Make Your Home Happy, I share a quick introduction to one of the steps in my 4-step process to pick the right project.
-In The Easy Way to Prioritize and Plan Your Home Projects I walk you throw the entire process to clean up your to-do list and pick those projects that will give you the biggest return in your home.
+In Project Home, I walk you throw my 4-step process to clean up your to-do list and pick those projects that will give you the biggest return in your home.

 6 Steps To Plan the Project That Gets Done